|

 Every one calls him "Jud," and it would hurt his pride if his

 acquaintances should address him in a more formal manner.
-He is a
+He

 veteran of the civil war, having enlisted in 1861 from Iowa City, Iowa